 Pupils wishing to leave school with three Science qualifications are advised to select Physics and Chemistry now.
 Provided that you progress well in both subjects, we advise that you go on to complete National 5 courses in Physics and Chemistry in S4 and Higher courses in Physics and Chemistry in S5.
-We would then advise that you study Higher Biology in S6 along with either Advanced Higher Chemistry or Advanced Higher Physics depending upon the course you wish to study at University.
-That being said, if Biology is a requirement of the University course that you wish to attend, you should select Biology in S3 rather than Physics.
+We would then advise that you study Higher Biology in S6 along with either Higher Chemistry or Advanced Higher Physics depending upon the course you wish to study at University.